How to support a community online during covid-19

 Being truly heard and seen at meetings

-Such a transformation is the essential work needed to build human community around the event.
+Such a transformation is the essential work that we need in order to build a human community around the event.
 It becomes something special, standing out like a beacon from the humdrum conferences routinely inflicted on attendees.

 The meeting feels different, is different, because it allows participants to be truly heard and seen.
-Because being listened to is a gift.
+Because having people listen to us is a gift.
 And, as Seth Godin puts it:

 “We like to see.
 But mostly, we’re worried about being seenthe culture of celebrity that came with TV has shifted.
 It’s no longer about hoping for a glimpse of a star.
 It’s back to the source–hoping for a glimpse of ourselves, ourselves being seen.”